 - Athletics activities and training opportunities for enrolled student-athletes will be structured in accordance with institution procedures and state regulations.

 - Athletics and Recreation have developed intramural programming that adheres to social distancing protocols, such as Kanjam, corn hole, 5 v 5 team competitions, and more.
 Only outdoor intramural activities are permitted during the fall semester.

 - Student athletes are checked daily for COVID-19 symptoms before they are able to participate in any practice, training, etc.

 - A health ambassador program was established by Athletics for each team to deploy.

 - Plexiglass shields have been placed between each eSports station.

 FREQUENTLY ASKED QUESTIONS

-Will there still be club activities?
+Will there still be club activities this semester?

 What about club sports?

 Club sports are encouraged to meet virtually, and may engage in individual training and practice as permitted under state guidelines for fitness.
 Siena continues to evaluate the safety of club sports practices and competitions, communicate with league officials, and monitor current conditions.
 Decisions regarding off-campus practice sites, travel, scrimmages and games will be forthcoming.